 Real Estate Power of Attorney

-This form grants power to the agent, allowing them to buy, sell, and manage real estate on the grantor’s behalf.
+A real estate power of attorney grants power to the agent to buy, sell, and manage real estate on the principal's behalf.

 Tax Power of Attorney

 A tax power of attorney allows the agent who is usually a qualified individual such as an accountant, to prepare and submit tax information to the West Virginia State Tax Department on behalf of the principal.